1978 WCT World Doubles

-The 1978 WCT World Doubles was a tennis tournament played on indoor carpet courts in Kansas City, United States that was part of the 1978 Colgate-Palmolive Grand Prix.
+The 1978 WCT World Doubles was a tennis tournament played on indoor carpet courts in Kansas City, Missouri, United States that was part of the 1978 Colgate-Palmolive Grand Prix.
 It was the tour finals for the doubles season of the WCT Tour section.
 The tournament was held from May 3 through May 7, 1978.
 It was the first edition to operate a Round robin system.